OpenClaw

 docker compose -f /root/openclaw/docker-compose.yml run --rm openclaw-cli \

-models auth login openrouter
+models auth login --provider openrouter

 Follow the prompts to paste your OpenRouter API key.
 Then set the active model: